ogundiyantobiloba/opennms-tutorials-1/session2/README.md

 In [Exercise-2-2](../session2/Exercise-2-2.md) we will do some simple examples inject traps into OpenNMS.

-In [Exercise-2-3](../session2/Exercise-2-3.md) we will do some simple examples to help explain how  OpenNNMS traps and alarms are configured.
+In [Exercise-2-3](../session2/Exercise-2-3.md) we will do some simple examples to help explain how  OpennNMS traps and alarms are configured.

 In the next [Session 3](../session3/README.md) we will consolidate our learning with a more complex example which imports events from an SNMP MIB.